9.4 Progressions, Regressions, and Exercise Modification

 Modifying the Exercise Without Losing the Goal

 Progressions and regressions are central to NASM program design and exercise instruction.
-The CPT is not expected to force every client into the same version of an exercise.
-The trainer is expected to choose the version that delivers the training purpose with acceptable movement quality.
+The CPT is not expected to force every client into the same version of an exercise — the trainer chooses the version that delivers the training purpose with acceptable movement quality.

-A progression increases challenge.
-It may add load, speed, range, instability, volume, coordination, unilateral demand, or reduced rest.
+A progression increases challenge: it may add load, speed, range, instability, volume, coordination, unilateral demand, or reduced rest.
 A regression reduces one or more of those variables.
-The purpose is not to make the session easy.
-The purpose is to keep the exercise productive and safe.
+The purpose is not to make the session easy; it is to keep the exercise productive and safe.

 | Variable | Regression example | Progression example |